Skip to content

 Now Reading:

-Halloween and New Years Eve may be a fun time for humans but it can be a difficult time for our dogs.
-They are much more sensitive to noise and especially fireworks.
-Their natural flight response can put them in danger of running away, getting lost or even being hit by a car.
-That makes Halloween and New Years eve one of the busiest times for animal shelters and veterinary clinics.
+Halloween is a fun time for humans dressing up in costumes and going trick-or-treating, but it can be a difficult time for our dogs.
+They are much more sensitive to noise and fireworks.
+Their natural flight response can put them in danger of running away, getting lost, or even being hit by a car.
+That makes Halloween night one of the busiest times for animal shelters and veterinary clinics.

 Here are a few tips on how to keep your dog safe: